Guide to WoW Pet Battles

 When you've chosen a wild pet you would like to battle, right click on the critter and it will take you into a unique Pet Battle UI.
 You can't engage a Pet Battle if you are in combat, and any attack from a player or nearby creature will remove you from the Pet Battle.

 For the duration of the fight, creatures in the immediate area will not be visible to you (but they may still attack you if they wander too close).
 Keep in mind that other players will still be able to see you and attack you if you are eligible for player vs. player (PVP).
-However, they will not be able to see the wild pet that you are currently battling.
+Other players will also be able to view your pet battle in real time, including the pets involved as well as their health as the match progresses.

 The Pet Battle UI